CodeYourFuture/CYF-Workshops/terminal-skills/README.md

 Developers frequently use the terminal to interact with their computer.
 It is a useful job skill to get comfortable doing this.

-This workshop exists for you to experiment with different ways of interacting with a terminal, while there are volunteers around who can help you.
+In this workshop you will experiment with a terminal while there are volunteers around who can help you.

 Split into groups, one volunteer per group.